 Prior to the introduction of the Marine and Coastal Access Act 2009, applications for licences were administered by either Marine Scotland (Scottish waters) or CEFAS (English and Welsh waters) on behalf of DECC.
 Enquiries relating to applications and licences should be forwarded to:

 PO Box 101

 tel: 01224 295581

 Marine licences are required for a small number of offshore energy activities that are not excluded or exempted from the licensing provisions of the Marine and Coastal Access Act.
 The licensable activities are principally related to decommissioning operations, including activities such as disturbance of the seabed, the deposit and removal of materials and the use of explosives.

 The Offshore combustion installations (Pollution prevention and control) regulations 2013

-Merchant shipping (oil pollution preparedness, response co-operation convention) regulations 1998
+Merchant shipping (oil pollution preparedness, response co-operation convention) regulations 1998 (as amended)

 PON 1 Data

 A Petroleum Operations Notice No.1 (PON1) is used to report oil and chemical releases from offshore installations and pipelines.
 Data relating to oil and chemical releases between 2005 and 2012 has been relocated to Environmental alerts and incident reporting